MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/connect-to-aws.md

       1. Select a **Connectivity method** to determine whether the Connected Machine agent should connect to the internet via a public endpoint or by proxy server.
 If you select **Proxy server**, provide a **Proxy server URL** to which the EC2 instance can connect.
       1. Choose whether or not to enable periodic sync.
 By default, this is enabled so that the connector will scan your AWS account regularly.
 If you uncheck the box, your AWS account will only be scanned once.
-      1. If **Enable periodic sync** is checked, confirm or change the **Recur every** selection to specify how often your AWS account will be scanned.
+      1. If **Enable periodic sync** is checked, confirm or change the **Recur every** selection to specify how often your AWS account are scanned.
       1. Choose whether or not to enable **Include all supported AWS regions**.
 By selecting this option, all current and future AWS regions are scanned.

       1. Choose which regions to scan for EC2 instances in your AWS account.
 By default, all available regions are selected.
 If you selected **Include all supported AWS regions**, all regions must be selected.

       1. Choose to filter for EC2 instances by AWS tag.
-If you enter a tag value here, only EC2 instances that contain that tag will be onboarded to Arc.
-By leaving this value empty, all EC2 Instances discovered will be onboarded to Arc.
+If you enter a tag value here, only EC2 instances that contain that tag are onboarded to Arc.
+By leaving this value empty, all EC2 Instances discovered are onboarded to Arc.

 1. On the **Authentication template** page, download the CloudFormation template that you'll upload to AWS.
 This template is created based on the information you provided in **Basics** and the solutions you selected.
 You can [upload the template](#upload-cloudformation-template-to-aws) right away, or wait until you finish adding your public cloud.